iseka-dev/BAIRES_project/README.md

 Finally, the **models can predict price of properties** with an estimated error of +/-$ 40000 (depending de model)

-Skills developed: Python, Scikit-learn, Matplotlib, Seaborn, Crossvalidation, DecisionTreeRegressor, KNeighbours, Pandas, Numpy
+Skills: Python, Scikit-learn, Matplotlib, Seaborn, Crossvalidation, DecisionTreeRegressor, KNeighbours, Pandas, Numpy

-*Datos provistos por <a href='https://www.properati.com.ar/data'>Properati</a>*
+*Datos provided by <a href='https://www.properati.com.ar/data'>Properati</a>*

 ### :telescope: Dataset attributes